QAOA

 )

-quantum_solution = qaoa_batch.aggregate_results()
+quantum_solution = ensemble.aggregate_results()

-print(f"Total circuits: {qaoa_batch.total_circuit_count}")
+print(f"Total circuits: {ensemble.total_circuit_count}")

 analyze_results(quantum_solution, classical_cut_size)What’s Happening?